Vatican St Peter’s Basilica | Official Vatican City Guided Tours | Tours In Rome

 St. Peter’s Basilica.
 The Church and the square of St. Peter occupy the very historical spot of the circus of Nero where many Christians, accused and convicted of having burnt Rome, suffered martyrdom (as is mentioned by Tacitus and Seneca) and where St. Peter was crucified.

-The remains of these early martyrs, were piously collected by Christians brothers and widows, to give them Christian burial in the neighbouring caves and grottoes, where the apostle Peter was also interred.
+The remains of these early martyrs were piously collected by Christians brothers and widows, to give them Christian burial in the neighboring caves and grottoes, where the apostle Peter was also interred.

-The Liber Pontificalis describes, how the tomb of the apostles was opened at this time, in presence of Pope St. Sylvester and of the Emperor Constantine, the bones found and reburied under the altar, in a precious sarcophagus of gilt bronze, surmounted by golden cross weighting 160 pounds (72 Kilos).
+The Liber Pontificalis describes, how the tomb of the apostles was opened at this time, in presence of Pope St. Sylvester and of Emperor Constantine, the bones found and reburied under the altar, in a precious sarcophagus of gilt bronze, surmounted by golden cross weighing 160 pounds (72 Kilos).

 It would lead us very far from the scope and limits of this modest work, if we made a detailed description of the vicissitudes of the reconstruction of the basilica, it will be enough to say that plans were so wast and the interruption of the work so frequent (owing to the death of the Popes and architects) that 120 years elapsed between the laying of the foundation stone (1506) and the consecration of the building (1626) another 50 years for the completion of the church and if we include the sacristy and the mosaics, the rebuilding of the basilica lasted altogether nearly three centuries.
 Official Rome Guide, Rome walking city Tours.

 Basilica of St. Peter and Vatican city private or group tours special entrance!!!